 Provide Immune Support

 Cord blood also contains stem cells that help reduce inflammation.
-Once the harsh anti-inflammation factors are turned off, cells can regenerate, and synaptic networks can be rebuilt.
+Once factors for chronic inflammation are turned off by cord blood treatment, neurons and their synaptic networks can rebuild.

 As you can see, cord blood seems to be nature’s way of healing the brain after a stroke.
 The results of a cord blood treatment for ischemic stroke take time, though a very few have had immediate improvements in symptoms.
 For most, symptom relief isn’t noticeable until the third month.
 And like any medical treatment, some individuals may not experience any therapeutic improvement.
 But the good news is that patients may now have a therapeutic recovery option for ischemic stroke that can have a positive long-term effect on their lives.